bartificer/programming-by-stealth/docs/pbs96.md

 One final point to note is that I chose to use a custom font for my clock.
 Google Fonts is a great resource for free and easy to use web fonts.
 Simply go to [fonts.google.com](https://fonts.google.com/), pick the font you want, then copy-and-paste the embed code.

-Once I'd picked my font, applying it onvolved just a few lines of CSS within a `<style>` tag in my page header:
+Once I'd picked my font, applying it involved just a few lines of CSS within a `<style>` tag in my page header:

 ```css
 /* Load the web font for the clock */